DivaMerja/WaterWisdom_Water_Footprint_Calculator/README.md

-#  Water Footprint Calculator & Awareness website
+#  Water Footprint Calculator & Awareness Website

 > An interactive web platform to help users measure, understand, and reduce their daily water consumption.